tenforwardconsulting/subspace/README.md

 e.g. To run only on the host "prod-web1": `subspace maintain production --limit=prod-web1`

+### `subspace maintenance_mode <environment> --on`

+This sets up nginx to return all requests as 503 and serve only the static page at `/u/apps/{{project_name}}/current/public/maintenance.html` which must be checked into your project and deployed to the server.

+`--on` and `--off`, defaults to off.

+Only works for hosts using the `nginx` role, but you can pass in your entire environment.
+Running it on worker servers won't hurt anything.

+MUST be turned off manually by running `subspace maintenance_mode <environment> --off`, even a deploy will not disable maintenance mode.

 #### Tagged roles

 Role       | Tags                      | Comment